AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 The alternative to transit architecture (often referred to as "flat" architecture) is to build one connection -- either IPSEC over Internet or Direct Connect -- each time a new VPC or VNet is spun up in the cloud.
 This requires changes to the on-prem edge, which results in a change control process that can take several days or weeks to complete.

-How Does the Aviatrix Transit Network Solution Differ from Cisco's CSR-Based solution?
+How Does the Aviatrix Global Transit Solution Differ from Cisco's CSR-Based solution?
 ----------------------------------------------------------------------------------------

- - **Network Segmentation** In the CSR-based solution, all spoke VPCs have connectivity to each other through the Transit GW, even though these spoke VPCs belong to different AWS accounts or business teams.
-In contrast, the spoke VPCs have no connectivity to each other, by default.
+ - **Network Segmentation** In the CSR-based solution, all spoke VPCs have connectivity to each other through the transit GW, even though these spoke VPCs belong to different AWS accounts or business teams.
+With the Aviatrix solution, the spoke VPCs have no connectivity to each other, by default.
 Connectivity is built by design.

  - **Connectivity Efficiency** With the Aviatrix transit network solution, traffic between any two spoke VPCs are routed directly, as opposed to going through the transit GW as required in the CSR-baseed solution.
 Decoupling the different traffic streams reduces performance bottleneck and removes single failure points.